ibm-cloud-docs/dl/dl-equinix.md

 After you create your Direct Link Connect order, follow these steps to create a connection for your Equinix service provider.

+For Exchange on Classic instructions, see [Steps to order Direct Link Exchange on Classic for Equinix](/docs/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-exchange#provisioning-ibm-cloud-direct-link-exchange-for-equinix).
+{: note}

 1. Log in to the Equinix Cloud Exchange (ECX) Fabric portal.
    * Navigate to [https://ecxfabric.equinix.com](https://ecxfabric.equinix.com).
    * Enter your username and password.
    * Click **Sign In**.